 - Storytelling with Timeslips and Lighthouse Writers Workshop

-- Art appreciation with the American Museum of Western Art
+- Art appreciation with the Denver Art Museum

 If you or someone you love is experiencing memory loss, then you know first hand that people living with Alzheimer’s, dementia, and other memory impairments often experience depression, anxiety, and social isolation.
 They retreat from the activities that used to bring them joy.
 They feel embarrassed by their memory loss and frightened.
 Boredom is a constant challenge.
 All of these things make their memory loss worse and negatively impact the quality of their lives.
 Attending a Memory Cafe or Memories in the Making program can be a wonderful antidote to these challenges.

 Indeed, people love the Memory Cafes!
 Here are some quotes from attendees: